heroiclabs/nakama-cpp/README.md

 ### Android

-To build for Android set your `NAKAMA_ANDROID_NDK` environment variable to your NDK before building.
+To build for Android set your `ANDROID_NDK_HOME` environment variable to your NDK before building.

 Your NDK is typically located within your SDK:`<sdk>/ndk/<ndk-version>`